AdrienBlassiau/wingspan-stats/README.md

 $ python3 main.py
 ```

-## If you want to build the project
+#### If you want to build the project

-If you want to build the project, you will need a version of python3-dev and a version of pyinstaller.
+If you want to create a build of the project, you will need a version of python3-dev and a version of pyinstaller.
-Then a simple call to build.py script will build create an executable of the project on dist folder.
+Then a simple call to build.py script will create an executable of the project on the dist folder.

 A. Install python3-dev :
 ```